Sunday talks & discussion meetings in the Library and online

 ~ ~ ~

-The Lodge programme takes up the writings of two of the most active founders of the Theosophical Society, H. P. Blavatsky and William Q Judge, along with those of Robert Crosbie, the founder of the ULT.
+The Lodge programme takes up the writings of two of the original and most active founders of the Theosophical Society, H. P. Blavatsky and William Q. Judge, along with those of Robert Crosbie, the founder of the ULT.

-Robert Crosbie, a pupil of the founders, started the ULT in 1909 because he wished to see their work continued along the same lines and with the same ideals.
-Therefore the programme of the ULT remains faithful to these pioneers whose writings remain the most reliable and trusted source of this perennial and well-evolved system.
+Robert Crosbie, who was a close pupil of both of the Movement’s two founders, started the ULT in 1909 in order to see their work continued along their lines and holding to their ideals.
+The programme of the ULT aims to remain true to these original pioneers whose writings are the most reliable and trusted sources of this Perennial Wisdom.